 Financial Action Task Force on Money Laundering (FATF)

-The FATF is an inter-governmental body which was established by the G7 group of countries in 1989.
+The FATF is an inter-governmental body established by the G7 group of countries in 1989.
 The FATF is a policy-making body, whose objectives include setting standards to combat money laundering and the financing of terrorism (AML/CFT), and supporting the implementation of these standards.

-The 2012 FATF standards contain certain core, or essential, recommendations including the requirement to:
+The FATF standards contain requirements to:

 - Criminalise money laundering, terrorist financing and proliferation financing in accordance with international law;